Jófríður Ákadóttir: Collaborations

 Jófríður has collaborated with Low Roar, Lapalux, Daníel Bjarnason, Damien Rice, Aaron Roche, Nini Julia Bang, Sin Fang, Birnir, Max Sokolinski, Kreld, Aves, Örvar Smárason, Strange Boy, and Penelope Trappes.
-In December 2020 she performed with Ólafur Arnalds in A Sunrise Session video.
+In December 2020 she performed with Ólafur Arnalds in A Sunrise Session video.In 2026 Jófríður was featured in a PBS Great Performances episode.

 Soundtrack compositions

 Jófríður has composed music for film and television including Dakota Fanning's short Hello Apartment, Silja Hauksdóttir's feature film Agnes Joy, and Marteinn Thorsson’s feature film Backyard Village.
 She has also composed the music for the television series Systrabönd (Sisterhood).
 She performed music for the video game Death Stranding (2019).
 In 2022 she wrote the music for the TV series Randalín og Mundi: Dagar í desember (24 episodes).
 In 2023 she contributed music to the Icelandic TV series Stormur and in 2024 to the Icelandic true-crime documentary series Íslensk Sakamál.
 In 2025 Jófriður and Áslaug Magnúsdóttir presented the film A story from St. John’s Eve.